 Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
 Erlang runtime system has built-in support for concurrency, distribution and fault tolerance.
-This tutorial will help you to install erlang on Ubuntu 16.04 and 14.04 operating system.
+This tutorial will help you to install Erlang on Ubuntu 18.04 and 16.04 using PPA.

 Step 1 – Adding Repository

 First, use the following commands to add erlang apt repository on your system.
 You can simply download erlang repository package from its official website and install on your system.

 Now, you can install erlang package on your system using the following command.
 This will install all of its dependencies as well.

 Alternatively, you can do the complete erlang installation.
 It includes the Erlang/OTP platform and all of its applications.

 Let’s start with hello world program on erlang.
 First create file helloworld.erl with following content.

 add the following contnet.

 % hello world program -module(helloworld). -export([start/0]). start() -> io:fwrite("Hello World!\n").

 Now compile the hello world program using below command.